jmcgill/cuter/slides/fusion_tables_challenge.markdown

 Using the data from the Chicago Homicides table, make a program which lets a user filter the Age of the victims to display by entering a number between 0 and 100 and clicking a button.

-Hint: Here's some code to read a number from a text input, and convert it to an integer.
+Hint: Here's some code to read a number from a text input, and convert it to an integer, using the parseInt function we saw earlier.

     var input = document.getElementById("input");
     var number = parseInt(input.getValue());